kanboard/website/README.md

 ### JSON Properties in `plugins.json`

-**Mandatory**
+Here’s a completed list with all fields:

+- `author`
+  - The name of the plugin developer or organization that created the plugin.
 - `compatible_version`
-  - This is the latest stable version tested with your plugin
+  - This indicates the Kanboard version with which your plugin is tested and compatible.
+It typically follows the format `>=1.2.20` for compatibility.
 - `download`
-  - **Do not use the GitHub archive URL** for the download link
+  - **Do not use the GitHub archive URL** for the download link:
     - Once unzipped, the directory structure is not the same as the one mentioned above.
 GitHub usually appends the branch name to the folder. **As a result, Kanboard won't be able to load the plugin**.
   - Make your own archive or set the `remote_install` field to `false`.
-  - If you release a new version of your plugin, always cross-check the version numbers of your archive filename and the url
+  - If you release a new version of your plugin, always cross-check the version numbers of your archive filename and the URL.
 - `remote_install`
-  - Allows people to install the plugin from the Kanboard user interface
+  - Allows people to install the plugin from the Kanboard user interface.
-- The **last property** should **NOT** have a comma at the end of the line (before the curly bracket)
+- The **last property** should **NOT** have a comma at the end of the line (before the closing curly bracket).
-- The **last plugin** in the list should **NOT** have a comma at the end of the section (after the curly bracket)
+- The **last plugin** in the list should **NOT** have a comma at the end of the section (after the closing curly bracket).

-**Optional**

 - `has_schema`
   - `true` or `false`
-  - Specify whether your plugin has any database changes
+  - Specify whether your plugin includes any database changes.
+This field should be of _Boolean type_.
-  - _Boolean type_
 - `has_overrides`
   - `true` or `false`
-  - Specify whether your plugin has any template overrides
+  - Specify whether your plugin includes any template overrides.
+This field should be of _Boolean type_.
-  - _Boolean type_
 - `has_hooks`
   - `true` or `false`
-  - Specify whether your plugin has used any hooks
+  - Specify whether your plugin uses any hooks.
+This field should be of _Boolean type_.
-  - _Boolean type_
 - `is_type`
   - `plugin` or `action` or `theme` or `multi` or `connector`
-  - Specify whether your plugin is:
+  - Specify the type of your plugin:
     | Value | Type | Description |
     | ----- | ---- | ----------- |
     | `plugin` | Normal | _A plugin with no automatic actions_ |